 3) Whisk in The Spice House Horseradish Power and cornstarch until dissolved.

 4) Return thickened liquid to saucepan and continue to let boil for 2-3 minutes.

 5) Add 1/2 cup of pan juices.
 Taste.
 If too tart, add additional 1/2 cup.

 6) Remove from heat.

 Place a pork chop on each plate.
 Divide tomatoes/onions/peppers amongst your plates.
 Spoon sauce over the pork chops.
-Lightly dust pork chops, tomato/onions/peppers and plates with The Spice House French Countryside Seasoning.
+Lightly dust pork chops, tomato/onions/peppers and plates with The Spice House Lake Shore Drive Seasoning.
 Enjoy!